isaumya/wp-server-stats/readme.txt

 * Added ability to show up maximum packet size of your database
 * Added ability to show up database disk usage
 * Added ability to show up database index disk usage
-* Added ability to show up a seperate page with more details about your database server
+* Added ability to show up a separate page with more details about your database server
 * Added ability to show up your PHP max upload size limit
 * Added ability to show up PHP max post size
 * Added ability to show up PHP max execution time
 * Added ability to show up if PHP safe mode is on or off
 * Added ability to show up if PHP short tag is on or off
 * Added ability to show up allowed PHP memory for your WordPress site
-* Added ability to show up a seperate page to with more details about your install PHP & it's various modules
+* Added ability to show up a separate page to with more details about your install PHP & it's various modules
 * Added advanced WordPress Trainsient Caching mechanism to run the plugin super smooth without eating a lot of server resource.
 All the cache data will be auto expired on each week and then the plugin will re-cache the updated data again, to ensure the least possible resource consumption by the plugin
 * Option to change the realtime script refresh interval (default: 200ms), color scheme, memcache host and port details from the WP Server Stats - General Settings Page
 * Automatically removes all the data added by this plugin to your WordPress database upon uninstallation of the plugin